zbaker94/WeatherApp/README.md

 - **General typing considerations:**: Review TypeScript types across the codebase and decide where `| undefined` or `| null` are appropriate; prefer explicit optional fields in schemas and avoid `any` while doing so.
 Document decisions for nullable/optional fields to improve readability and reduce runtime surprises.
 - **Centralize the axios client:**: Create a shared HTTP client with sensible defaults (baseURL, timeout, retry/backoff) used by all OpenWeather calls.
 Possibly including in the weather api interface.
 This makes changes (retry behavior, logging, timeouts) trivial and keeps request code DRY.

+- Split `setup.sh` functionality into discrete functions or scripts to improve readability, testability, and maintainability
+- Support windows for deploy logic
+- Move deploy dcripts and other artifact to a subdirectoryto avoid polluting the root directory
+- swap local VM-based example deploy to cloud-based deploy with private network etc.

 Any consolidation or architecture improvements should be weighed against the additional effort and cognitive load.
 Focus should be paid to functionality first and then DRYing the code as needed.